Genivia/ugrep/README.md

 `./configure --enable-color` and `make -j`, tests it with `make test`.
 When all tests pass, the `ugrep` executable is copied to `ugrep/bin`.

-To ignore hidden files (dotfiles) and output results with a pager by default:
+To output results with a pager by default:

     $ cd ugrep
-    $ ./build.sh --disable-hidden --enable-pager
+    $ ./build.sh --enable-pager

-To see the details of all build configuration options available, including `--with-grep-path`, `--with-grep-colors`, `--enable-color`, `--enable-pretty`, `--enable-pager`, `--disable-hidden`, and `--disable-mmap`:

-    $ ./build.sh --help
+Choices for defaults include:

+- `--enable-color` colorize output to terminals (default)
+- `--enable-hidden` search hidden files and directories
+- `--enable-pager` use a pager to display output on terminals
+- `--enable-pretty` colorize output to terminals and add filename headings
+- `--disable-mmap` disable memory mapped files
+- `--with-grep-path` the default `-f` path if `GREP_PATH` is not defined
+- `--with-grep-colors` the default colors if `GREP_COLORS` is not defined
+- `--help` display build options

 After the build completes, copy `ugrep/bin/ugrep` to a convenient location, for example in your `~/bin` directory.